dbozz/rabbel_solver/README.md

-This is a quite simple program that tries to find the words for the game rabbel.se
+This is a simple program that tries to find the words for the game rabbel.se

 To use it:
 Just enter the games characters in the matrix at the top of the code, and run it.
 It should return a list with all the words.